-This Privacy Promise explains when and why we collect personal information about you, how we use it, the conditions under which we may disclose it to others, this means any information that can directly or indirectly identify you.
+This Privacy Promise explains when and why we collect personal information about you, how we use it and the conditions under which we may disclose it to others.
+Personal data is any information that can directly or indirectly identify you.
 It also explains how we keep your data safe and secure and your rights and choices in relation to your information.

 If you have any questions regarding International Menopause Society’s Privacy Promise and our privacy practises or would like to exercise any of your rights, please get in touch via the following information:

 Email us: firstname.lastname@example.org

 Telephone us: 020 7443 7895

 Write to us: Data Protection Enquiry, 13 Leechwell Street, Totnes, Devon TQ9 5SX, UK

 If you are unhappy with the way that we process your data, you can also make a complaint to the Information Commissioner’s Office (ICO) which regulates the use of information in the UK.
 They can be contacted by: